DSI4EU/toolkit/input.md

 questions:
 - text: 1.
 What’s your project about?
   placeholder: I make solar panels
 - text: 2.
-Something went or is going well in you project.
+Something went or is going well in your project.
   description: For sure you are doing it right and positive external factors are also influencing the process... tell everyone what part of your project is working good.
   placeholder: My community is very involved
 - text: 3.
 Problem solving tactics are fundamental to scale.